az-digital/az_quickstart/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 <!--- If you're unsure about any of these, don't hesitate to ask.
 We're here to help! -->
 - [ ] My code follows the code style of this project.
 - [ ] My change requires a change to the documentation.
+- [ ] All relevant permissions have been added to the appropriate roles.
 - [ ] I have updated the documentation accordingly.
 - [ ] I have read the **CONTRIBUTING** document.
 - [ ] I have added tests to cover my changes.